 Dr. Mark Levine is an expert in social psychology.
-When asked what makes some people behave like 50 heroes, he replied that it often depends how
+When asked what makes some people behave like heroes, he replied that it often depends how

-- connected we feel to other people.
-Our empathy for the victim, or lack of it, can make a difference.
+- for the victim, or lack of it, can make a difference.
 If we know the victim, or can imagine how he or she feels, we will be more likely to offer assistance. - 55 Another factor is our relationship to the other bystanders.
 In the presence of friends or relatives, the desire to make a good impression is very strong and can overcome the tendency to do nothing.

-Infortunately, the influence of the bystander effect often stronger than our ability to feel empathy. or this reason, some countries have passed laws obliging people to be more socially responsible.
+Infortunately, the influence of the bystander effect s often stronger than our ability to feel empathy.
+For this reason, some countries have passed laws abliging people to be more socially responsible.
 France and Brazil, for example, have laws that make it mandatory to help a person in danger.
-Of 65 course, you needn't risk your life in order to do so.
+Of course, you needn't risk your life in order to do so.
 Offering assistance can be as simple as phoning emergency services.